 Node Name: Node Name appears in the Network Configuration List.
-The default Node Name is "BRN_xxxxxx" ("xxxxxx" is the last six digits of Ethernet address.).
+The default Node Name is "BRN XXXXXX" for a wired network or "BRW xxxxxx" for a wireless network ("xxxxxxx" is the last six digits of Ethernet address.).

 The Network Configuration List prints a report listing all the current network configuration including the network print server settings.